DAE-GD-2025-2026/game-ai-project-Yannick-Ruijter/README.md

 # Game AI Project
 In this repo, I implement various important ai behaviors used in games.
 It currently has:
-steering behaviors
+-steering behaviors
-blended steering behaviors
+-blended steering behaviors
-priority steering behaviors
+-priority steering behaviors
-flocking
+-flocking
-spacial partitioning
+-spacial partitioning